CeamanCollins/pands-weekly-tasks/README.md

 Script to obscure all but the last four digits of an input number.

+### Week 4: collatz.py

+A script that asks the user to input any positive integer and outputs the sucessive values of the following calulation:

+Take the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.

+The script ends if the current value is one.

 # Setup

 1. Click the green Code button at the top right of this section.